 After our initial meeting, I meet with the Attorneys and the Financial Neutral.
 We discuss concerns, perceived strengths of the couple, and create an agenda for the first full-team meeting.
 We create an agenda for each meeting thereafter.
 The parties always have input into what will occur in the meetings because although the professional team owns the process, the divorcing couple owns the outcome.
 What this means is that IN THE END, the couple makes the final decisions (with the guidance & experience of the professionals.)

 Getting into the process is easy.
 The divorcing couple may meet with me together to learn more about the Collaborative Divorce process.
-Then, after an initial meeting with their individual attorneys, each of the parties separately meets with me, the Communications Neutral.
-During the session, we get to know each other and I ask questions that will help guide us throughout the process.
+Or, after an initial meeting with their individual attorneys, each of the parties separately & jointly meets with me, the Neutral Divorce Coach.
+During the session, we get to know each other.
+I help the parties understand the process and I ask questions that will help guide us in helping you keep talking with each other throughout the process.

 The divorcing couple will decide the outcomes that are acceptable to both of them (including making decisions and dividing assets creatively!) in this safe and non-judging environment.
 The attorneys continue to help the parties to understand the law and then write up the final papers based on the work we all did at the table.
 These decisions are ones that the couple makes.
 There are no courts involved.